jdpaquette/jdpaquette.github.io/README.md

 - [Coursera](https://www.coursera.org/) This will be for Google Certifications and Data Science.
 - [Maven Analytics](https://app.mavenanalytics.io/) Possibly utilize this site for Data Analytics / Science training.

+### Day 16

+A very slow day when it comes to programming today...did only complete one little section of SoloLearn today, mainly just to keep my streak going.
+Also completed Day Four of the 100 Days of Python course.

 ### Day 15

 Completed my 15 day streak on SoloLearn and earned a little reward of more xp.
 I finished the Venus week in first place - "Go me!!".
 At the start for today, the Earth League, I finished work through the Functional Programming section and completed the day with 122xp placing me in 7th place.
 Guess my competitors for this week are actually doing some programming.